-The Banking Union assigned the role of direct banking supervisor to the ECB to ensure that the largest banks in the Euro zone and in each Member State, which includes the Bank, are independently supervised under common rules.
+The Banking Union assigned the role of direct banking supervisor to the European Central Bank (the "ECB") to ensure that the largest banks in the Euro zone and in each Member State, which includes the Bank, are independently supervised under common rules.
 The Bank is currently in compliance with Supervisory Review and Evaluation Process ("SREP") requirements.
 If the Bank's regulatory ratios (capital and/or liquidity) fall below the thresholds specified or guided by the relevant regulatory entities (including pursuant to the SREP) the Bank may need to adopt additional measures to strengthen those regulatory ratios (including at unfavourable terms), such as an acceleration of deleveraging, the reduction of RWA, divestments, issuance of liabilities and other measures that may include rights issues.
 Furthermore, any additional capital adequacy requirements imposed on the Bank may result in the need to increase its capital buffers in order to fulfil more demanding capital or liabilities ratio requirements, thereby increasing the costs to the Bank and reducing the return on equity.
 Any of the aforementioned situations could have a material adverse effect on the Bank's business, financial condition, results of operations and prospects.

-During the SREP, the supervisor not only defines banks' capital and liquidity requirements (e.g. Pillar 2 capital requirements ("P2R") and Pillar 2 capital guidance ("P2G")) but may also decide to impose additional measures on banks, including liquidity and qualitative measures, or minimum coverage levels for credit risk through deductions to capital.
+During the SREP, the supervisor not only defines banks' capital and liquidity requirements (e.g. Pillar 2 capital requirements ("P2R") and Pillar 2 capital guidance ("P2G")) but may also decide to impose additional measures on banks, including liquidity and qualitative measures, including deductions to regulatory capital.
+As of June 2021, CRD V and the CRR II introduced additional own funds requirements for the leverage ratio for which competent authorities are obliged to assess the risk of excessive leverage and potentially impose a P2R-LR on top of the P1R-LR if the risk of excessive leverage is not covered or not sufficiently covered by P1R-LR.
+Similarly, to the P2G, the P2G-LR is based on the outcomes of the adverse scenario of the relevant supervisory stress tests.
 See further "Description of the Business of the Group - Recent developments on the banking regulation".

-A change in the prudential supervision framework may:
+A change in the prudential supervision framework or stemming from the regular supervisory review and evaluation process may:

-• impose additional capitalisation demands on the Bank, in particular if the ECB requires the reclassification of assets and/or a revision of coverage levels for impairment, backstop provisions, more demanding internal model parameters which could result in the Bank being subject to additional capital requirements, or to any future stress tests;

-- given the classification of the Bank as an O-SII, lead to higher combined capital buffer requirements; and - lead to a higher countercyclical capital buffer and capital conservation buffer.
+- impose additional capitalisation demands on the Bank, in particular if the SSM requires the reclassification of assets and/or a revision of coverage levels for impairment, backstop provisions, more demanding internal model parameters which could result in the Bank being subject to additional capital requirements, or to any future stress tests; - given the classification of the Bank as an O-SII, lead to higher combined capital buffer requirements; and - lead to a higher countercyclical capital buffer and capital conservation buffer.